vickonrails/100-days-of-react/week3/README.md

 ### What I learned

 I learned to declare my functions in a more type-safe way.
-I would declare them like
+I would previously declare them like

 ```js
 const doSomething: Function = (arg: any) => {};
 ```

-Typescript won't shout at me because it's progressive & a huge part of my previous Typescript code were just `any` typings🤣.
+Typescript wouldn't shout at me because it's progressive.
+Plus a huge part of my previous Typescript code were just `any` typings🤣.

 But here's how I'll do stuff like that now